 Avelina/ShutterstockYou might think that a crushed up eggshell will go down the drain smoothly, but it actually is causing blockage.
 The sharp, hard edges of the shell will collect other things coming down your drain and eventually cause a clog.
+These are the 25 things your plumber won't tell you.

 olavs/ShutterstockWhen you pour grease down the drain it sticks to the inside of your pipes and the pipes in the street.
 This can cause the entire pipe to become clogged over time.
 Other oil-based products are also dangerous to pour down your drain, such as cooking oil, salad dressings, butter, mayonnaise, and fat.
 If needed, make sure to let the grease cool first, then dispose of it in the trash instead.

 MaraZe/ShutterstockFlour coagulates when mixed with water.
 This can clog your pipes by coating the edges and catching other bits of disposables trying to make their way down.
 Always throw your flour, whether mixed with water or not, in the garbage.
+Don't miss these tricks to keep your kitchen clean while you cook.

 Ilya Rabkin/ShutterstockMany times people wash their fruit and forget to take the sticker off; it falls in the sink and you eventually just let it go down the drain.
 Peel them off before you wash your fruit and dispose of it properly.
 Those little stickers don’t dissolve in water and can clog your pipes and block screens and filters or pumps at the water treatment plant.